Definition of abdominal pain

 Shingles (an infection of the nerves associated with a skin rash, which is caused by a pox virus) may cause pain in the abdomen.
 However, because the rash comes several days after the start of the pain, sometimes misinterpreted as stomach pain caused by appendicitis or abdominal organs to another.

-Abdominal Pain: Definition, Description and Causes Is original article written, if you find that Abdominal Pain: Definition, Description and Causes is violating DMCA please don't hesistate to contact me http://the-healtharticles.blogspot.com/2013/10/abdominal-pain.html, and Thank For Visit Health Articles Blog.
+Abdominal Pain: Definition, Description and Causes Is original article written, if you find that Abdominal Pain: Definition, Description and Causes is violating DMCA please don't hesistate to contact me https://the-healtharticles.blogspot.com/2013/10/abdominal-pain.html, and Thank For Visit Health Articles Blog.